You’re putting on your favorite necklace and it gets caught on a tiny, rogue flap of skin that’s popped up right at your neckline. Sound familiar?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Most of the time, skin tags are just unsightly or annoying but not a health issue.
-“However, when skin tags are twisted, irritated, or bleeding, this might be a good reason to seek medical attention,” Dr. Ng says.
+Most of the time, skin tags are just an annoyance.
+“If it’s truly a skin tag, then it’s of no concern,” Dr. Ng says.
+“However, when skin tags are twisted, irritated, or bleeding, this might be a good reason to see a doctor.”

-To treat skin tags, Dr. Ng prefers to numb the area and snip off the tag.
+Dr. Ng prefers to remove skin tags in-office by numbing the area and snipping off the tag.
 “I like the method of snipping best because it’s clean and the skin tags are gone by the time the patient leaves,” she says.

 One thing to keep in mind, Dr. Ng says, is that skin tag removal is considered “cosmetic” by most insurance companies and usually is not covered.

-Cysts can be injected with steroids, which are sometimes mixed with an antibiotic.
-“I prefer this because it can decrease the swelling and pain without creating a scar or wound.”
-Dr. Ng says.
+A doctor can make the cyst smaller and less inflamed or painful by injecting it with a steroid, which is sometimes mixed with an antibiotic.
+“I prefer this because it can decrease the swelling and pain without creating a scar or wound,” Dr. Ng says.

 Sometimes, cysts have to be opened up and drained.
 This will leave a scar and the cyst can come back.
-Finally, cysts can be excised but the patient will be trading a bump for a scar as well.
+Finally, cysts can be cut out surgically, but that will also be trading a bump for a scar.

 If there’s ever any question about what’s going on with your skin, there’s no harm in having your doctor take a look, Dr. Ng says: “It’s best to have it evaluated by a physician if you are not sure what it is.”